benwilcock/spring-cloud-stream-demo/docs/index.md

 ./mvnw clean package spring-boot:run -DskipTests=true -P<profile-choice>
 ```

-Once the `loancheck` application has started, in the terminal window, you should see a message every second telling you that a new Loan application has been either `APPROVED` or `DECLINED`.
+Once the `loancheck` application has started, in the terminal window, you should see a message every second telling you that a new `PENDING` Loan application has been read from the messaging platform and either `APPROVED` or `DECLINED`.
 Skip ahead to "How It Works" if you'd like to understand how these applications were built.

-### Step 5: Stopping the Demo
+### Step 5: Stop the Demo

 Once you're done with the microservices, in each of the terminal windows for the `/loansource` and the `/loancheck` microservices press `Ctrl-C`.
 The application will come to a halt and the event processing will stop.

 If you're switching modes between Kafks and Rabbit, simply go back to **Step 2** and repeat the process.

-If you're completely done with the demo and would like to stop the Kafka and RabbitMQ servers, in a terminal window in the root folder of the project run the `./stop-servers.sh` script.
+If you're completely done with the demo and would also like to stop the Kafka and RabbitMQ servers, in a terminal window in the root folder of the project run the `./stop-servers.sh` script.
 This isn't necessary if you're just switching between modes.

 ## How it Works